rkbright/richardbright.me/_posts/2022-06-01-cka-study-guide.md

   - will automatically deploy the etcd service via a POD in the kubesystem namespace
   - ``./etcd get / --prefix -keys-only`` to retrieve all keys stored by kubernetes

+ ### Kube API Server

+ Is the primary management component in kubernetes

+``kubctl`` commands go to the ``kube-apiserver`` where the request is authenticated and validated

+The ``kube-apiserver`` will then query etcd for the information and respond back to the request

+``kube-apiserver`` is the only component that interacts directly with the etcd datastore

+kube-apiserver is responsible for:

+  - authenticating users
+  - validating requests
+  - retrieving data
+  - updating etcd
+  - services that depend on kube-apiserver
+    - scheduler
+    - kubelet

+If using ``kubeadm`` tool to bootsrap cluster, then you do not need to install the `kube-apiserver` manually.
+If settin gup the cluster manually, then you can install the `kube-apiservr` from the kubernetes release page.

+`kubeadm` will deploy the `kube-apiserver` as a pod in the kube system namespace on the master node

+`kubectl get pods -n kube-system`

+You can view options at `cat /etc/kubernetes/manifests/kube-apiserver.yaml`

+In a non-kubeadm setup, you can view options in `cat /etc/systemd/system/kube-apiserver.service`

+You can also see the running process and options by running `ps -aux | greg kube-apiserver`

+### Kube Controller Manager

+A controller is a process that continuously monitors the state of various components in the system and works toward bringing the whole system to the desired functioning state.

+`Node-Controller` is responsible for monitoring the nodes and taking necessary action to keep the application running.

+  - it does this via the `kube-apiserver`
+  - the `Node-Controller` checks the status of the nodes every 5 seconds; it monitors the health of the nodes
+  - if the `Node-Controller` stops receiving a signal from a node, then the `Noe-Controler` marks the node as unreachable after 40 seconds
+  - after a node is marked unreachable, the `Node-Controller` waits 5 minutes for the node to come back up.
+If the node does not come online then the pod is removed from the node and provisions the pod on the healthy nodes if it's part of a replicaset

+`Replication-Controller ` is responsible for monitoring the status of the replicationset and ensuring the desired number of pods are available at all times within the set.
+If a pod dies a new one will be created

+Controllers are the brains behind kubernetes

+- Deployment-Controller
+- Namespace-Controller
+- Endpoint-Controller
+- CronJob
+- Job-Controller
+- PV-Protection-Controller
+- Service-Account-Controller
+- Stateful-Set
+- Replicaset
+- Node-Controller
+- PV-Binder-Controller
+- Replication-Controller

+All of these controllers are packaged into a single process known as the `Kube-Controller-Manager`

+You can download the `kube-controller-manager`, install it and run it as a service

+All controllers are enabled by default, you can elect to list controllers as well

+`kubeadm` install, you can list options by running `cat /etc/kubernetes/manifests/kube-controller-manager.yaml`

+In a non `kubeadm` install, you can list options by running `cat /etc/systemd/system/kube-con troller-manager.service`

+View process `ps -aux | greg kube-controller-manager`